tonyjurg/Nestle1904GBI/docs/features/booknum.md

 ## Feature description:

-Sequential number of the Book within the Greek New Testament corpus.
+Sequential number of the book within the Greek New Testament corpus.

 ## Feature values: